motivated-star/admin-dashboard/README.md

 To get started with the Admin Dashboard project, follow these steps:

-## Prerequisites
-Ensure you have the following installed:

-Node.js (version 16 or later)
-npm or yarn

 Clone the repository
 Clone the project repository to your local machine: